eqmvii/berlin-zero/README.md

 # Novel Writing with Windsurf

-This project is about using Windsurf to write a novel.
+let's write a novel with windsurf lmao

+current word count: 16,239